Coslice Colimits in Homotopy Type Theory: Colimits

 equals $S^1$.
 This situation may seem different from classical category theory, wherein colimits in coslice categories can be computed as colimits of augmented diagrams in the underlying category.
-Note, however, that the internal augmented diagram may add ``composites'' that are \emph{not} interpreted as composites in the model of HoTT, but rather as unrelated arrows.
+Note, however, that the internal augmented diagram may add ``composites'' that are \emph{not} treated as such by the free category generated by the graph.
+Rather, it treats them as unrelated arrows.

 \end{remark}